5 TIPS FOR MAKING GREAT COFFEE

-Drinking fresh coffee is, of course, the best.
-Roasting coffee pulls flavorful coffee oils toward the surface and caramelizes sugars.
+Using freshly roasted coffee increases the likelihood of tasting chocolate, butter, almonds or other complexities in the brew.
+Roasting coffee pulls flavorful coffee oils (coffeol) toward the surface and caramelizes sugars.
 Unfortunately, those same coffee oils are highly volatile and prone to oxidation and rancidity, which degrade flavor and aroma.
-No one likes stale coffee!
+Stale coffee can taste like cardboard.

 The adversaries of roasted coffee are: moisture, heat, light and time.
-If you see oil on your coffee (as in the case of dark roasts), it is highly prone to rancidity and the staling effects of time and oxygen.
-Partly why we roast our coffee to medium.
+If you see oil on your coffee it is highly prone to rancidity and the staling effects of time and oxygen.